Demystifying Tibetan vocabularies used by His Holiness

 (Thanks to both Karma and Bhuchung for clarifying.
 HH actually used the word Si Kyong.)

 Si Kyong, Si means “Politics” and Kyong means to “lead/run/administer” and together Si Kyong means “Political Leader”.
 The one who holds the ultimate political authority.
 His Holiness used this word to address Lobsang Sangay during the inauguration to acknowledge him as the “Political Leader” of the Central Tibetan Administration/ Institution.

 Bod-pa was generally understood to mean those from Utsang.
-Tibetans from Lhasa are referred to as “Bod-pa” in places like Amdo and Tibeatns from Amdo referred to as “Amdowa” by Tibetans in Lhasa.
-(Please check the comment section for more detailed info on the word “Bod-pa”.
+Tibetans from Lhasa are referred to as “Bod-pa” in places like Amdo and Tibetans in Lhasa referred those from Amdo as “Amdowa”.
+(Please check the comment section for more detailed and changing info on the word “Bod-pa”.

 Before China’s invasion of Tibet, the Lhasa admin did not always have control over regions such as Kham.
-Khampa’s saw themselves to be distinct, this is a fact.
+Khampas saw themselves to be distinct, this is a fact.
 The construction of the 3 regions as a united Tibet under Lhasa Gov. before China’s invasion is assumed, however, an Amdo/Kham historian may tell us a different story.
-All regions have its own per-invasion history, however, in the contemporary context of Tibet, the unity of the 3 regions became solidified and is now true, when all three regions joined forces to fight one common enemy, China.)
+All regions and places within them have their own pre-invasion history, however, in the contemporary context of Tibet, the unity of the 3 regions became solidified and is now true, when all three regions joined forces to fight one common enemy, China.)

 Gangchen Pa means “People from the Land of Snow”.
 His Holiness has been using this terminology in addressing Tibetans.

 This is all I have for now.
 I will update this info if I learn more.
 Please feel free to correct or share any extra information regarding the new political vocabularies being used.
 I hope this was helpful to you all as it has been for me.
 And a special thanks to that friend for helping me with this.